GoogleChrome/developer.chrome.com/site/en/blog/deprecating-unload/index.md

 The following options allow you to enable or disable `unload` handlers to test how your site would work without them so you can prepare for the upcoming deprecation.
 There are different types of policies:

-- [Permissions Policy](https://github.com/w3c/webappsec-permissions-policy/blob/main/permissions-policy-explainer.md): Are platform APIs for site owners to control access to features, at a site or an individual page level, via the usage of HTTP headers.
+- [Permissions-Policy](https://github.com/w3c/webappsec-permissions-policy/blob/main/permissions-policy-explainer.md): This is a platform API for site owners to control access to features, at a site or an individual page level, via the usage of HTTP headers.
-- [Enterprise Policies](https://chromeenterprise.google/policies/): Tools for IT admins to configure Chrome for their organization or business.
+- [Enterprise policies](https://chromeenterprise.google/policies/): Tools for IT admins to configure Chrome for their organization or business.
 They can be configured via an admin panel, like the [Google Admin Console](https://support.google.com/a/answer/182076?hl=en).
 - [Chrome flags](/docs/web-platform/chrome-flags/): This allows an individual developer to change the unload deprecation setting to test impact on various sites.

 ### Permission-Policy